 Employees are entitled to paid parental leave paid for by the Department of Human services as long as they meet the following criteria:

-- have individually earned less than $150,000 in the last financial year
+- have individually met the income test found here in the last financial year;

 - have met the work test in the 13 months before the child’s birth or entry into care.